archisvaze/capstone-2-backend/Readme.md

 - 12:49pm - updated onboarding route to send user data for updating
 - 1:08am - worked on onboarding route and fixed login process
 - 1:31pm - working on doctors home page to show new consultation requests
+- 3:58pm - worked on CSS for onboarding page

+- Milestone 3 complete in ~ 6 hours

+### Milestone 4 - Work on the accept and cancel functionality of consultations.
+Cancel(notes = "cancelled" ?)
+Estimated Time : 6 hours

+- 5:36pm - worked on CSS for doctor home page to display new appointments.